anasty17/mirror-leech-telegram-bot/README.md

 - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name. `Str`
+- `DUMP_CHAT`: Chat ID.
+Upload files to specific chat. `str`. **NOTE**: Only available for supergroup/channel.
+Add `-100` before channel/Group id.
+In short don't add bot id or your id!
 - `USER_SESSION_STRING`: To download/upload from your telegram account.
 If you own premium account.
 To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message.
 Use it with supergroup or channel.

 ### qBittorrent/Aria2c